swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/introduction.md

     While the costs associated with this section are **expected to be free**, it is recommended to review the pricing details of cloud services before initiating this part.

+## State of the MLOps process

+Once the model is deployed, it needs to be observed and maintained in production.
+In this part, you will address the following issues:

+- [ ] Model predictions cannot be monitored in production
+- [ ] Data drift and concept drift are not automatically detected
+- [ ] No automated alerts or dashboards are configured
+- [ ] Drift signals do not trigger actionable retraining workflows
+- [ ] Model cannot be rolled back to a previous version on degradation